Emotions and Your Body

 It seemed a rather high price to pay to hold onto people, situations and emotions that were of no positive value in their lives.
 The students began to see forgiveness and letting go as a gift to themselves, rather than a gift to others

 We all carry emotional baggage to varying degrees--painful childhood memories, grief over the loss of a loved one, the devastation of a marriage or relationship break up, the trauma of physical or sexual violation.
-Who hasn't suffered rejection, betrayal, hardship, failure, shame, longing, guilt, loss of self-esteem, or sorrow to some degree?
+Who hasn't suffered rejection, betrayal, hardship, failure, shame, longing, guilt, loss of self-esteem, or sorrow at some time?

 It's easier to believe there is a way around experiencing sorrow, that we can avoid pain and lose nothing of the fullness and joy of living.
 What I have come to realize is that it is not pain that hurts us most.
 It is resistance to pain that wears us out.
 We fear it, fight it, run from it, ignore it or try to bury it